rcowham/command-runner/README.md

 report_instance_logfile=/log/file/location   #
 ```

-4. **Setup combine.yaml**
+4. **Setup cmd_config.yaml**
 cd configs
-vi combine.yaml
+vi cmd_config.yaml

-sample configs/combine.yaml
+sample configs/cmd_config.yaml
 ```
 files:
-  - pathtofile: "/etc/hosts"    #Full Path to the File
+  - pathtofile: "/etc/hosts"    # Full Path to the File
-    monitor_tag: "etc hosts"    #Tag Name for Monitoring
+    monitor_tag: "etc hosts"    # Tag Name for Monitoring
-    keywords:                   #List of Keywords to Look for.
+    keywords:                   # List of Keywords to Look for.
 If parseAll is set to true this is disregarded
-      - keyword1                #Line to parse that was this keyword
+      - keyword1                # Line to parse that contains this keyword
-      - keyword2                #Line to parse that was this keyword aswell
+      - keyword2                # Line to parse that contains this keyword as well
-    parseAll: true              #Set this to true and parse the entire file while false will only parse keywords
+    parseAll: true              # Set this to true and parse the entire file.
+If false will only parse lines matching keywords
-    parsingLevel: server        #Setting to "server" will parse the entire. "instance" will only run if p4d is installed
+    parsingLevel: server        # Setting to "server" will parse the entire. "instance" will only run if p4d is installed
-    sanitizationKeywords:       #While parsing remove any of these lines with these words
+    sanitizationKeywords:       # While parsing remove any of these lines containing these words - allows for removal of sensitive info
       - C1A
-  - pathtofile: /p4/common/config/p4_%INSTANCE%.vars    #Where %INSTANCE% will replace the p4d instance id.
+  - pathtofile: /p4/common/config/p4_%INSTANCE%.vars    # Where %INSTANCE% will replace the p4d instance id.
-    monitor_tag: "p4 vars"      #Tag Name for Monitoring
+    monitor_tag: "p4 vars"      # Tag Name for Monitoring
     keywords:
       - export MAILTO
       - export P4USER